metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

 ## Production environemnt

-These instructions help to request recommendations from spark cluster in prod.
+These instructions help to request recommendations from Spark cluster in prod.

+To generate recommendations following data dumps must be imported into the spark cluster.

+- **ListenBrainz Listens Data Dump**: The listens are regularly being imported into the cluster.
+We need not worry about it!
+- **ListenBrainz MSID MBID Mapping Dump**: To import mapping into the cluster, issue the following command:

+  `./develop.sh manage spark request_import_mapping`

+  The mapping is live on [FTP](http://ftp.musicbrainz.org/pub/musicbrainz/listenbrainz/labs/mappings/msid-mbid-mapping/)

+- **ListenBrainz Artist Relation Dump**: To import artist relation into the cluster, issue the following command:

+  `./develop.sh manage spark request_import_artist_relation`

+  The artist relation is live on [FTP](http://ftp.musicbrainz.org/pub/musicbrainz/listenbrainz/labs/artist-credit-artist-credit-relations/)

+Once the data dumps have been imported into the cluster, we are good to move on to the recommendation generation process.
+Yay!

 The recommendation generation process has been divided into four stages.